oleg-putseiko/eslint-plugin-import-fsd/README.md

 yarn add eslint-plugin-import-fsd --dev
 ```

-In your ESLint configuration file specify the directory where your FSD layers are located:
+In your ESLint configuration, file specify the directory where your FSD layers are located:

 ```js
 export default {